-To maintain an active status, all CPA licensee in Illinois have to fulfill the CPA CPE requirement on a triennial basis.
+To maintain active status, all CPA licensees in Illinois have to fulfill the CPA CPE requirement on a triennial basis.
 Here is a summary for your reference:

 The CPE credits have to be accumulated by September 30, and the counting is done every 3 years.

 Within these 3 years, the CPAs need to:

 You may also fulfill the requirements by work:

 Non-verifiable courses (those without AICPA/NASBA approved sponsors) are limited to 60 hours.

 You can contact the Illinois Department of Financial and Professional Regulation (IDFPR) for further questions:

 I am the author of How to Pass The CPA Exam (published by Wiley), and I also passed all 4 sections of the CPA Exam on my first try.
 Additionally, I have led webinars, such as for the Institute of Management Accountants, authored featured articles on websites like Going Concern and AccountingWeb, and I'm also the CFO for the charity New Sight.
 Finally, I have created other accounting certification websites to help mentor non-CPA candidates.
 I have already mentored thousands of CPA, CMA, CIA, EA, and CFA candidates, and I can help you too!